why mentorship?

 Prospective mentors will provide a short biography highlighting their professional journey.
 Residents will review these biographies and identify a mentor they would like to connect with.

-The Program Coordinator will setup the first meeting for the mentor and resident to connect and establish the goals of the mentorship relationship.
+The Program Coordinator will setup the first meeting for the mentor and resident within the first 2 months of the Program to connect and establish the goals of the mentorship relationship.
 The resident and mentor will schedule subsequent meetings, with a minimum of 6 meetings throughout the year.

 mentor requirements